Could National Security Adviser Mike Flynn Face Criminal Charges Over Russia Ties?

 Lt.
 Gen. Mike Flynn (Ret.) is the National Security Adviser of President Trump.
 Very serious questions continue to swirl around his relationship with the government of the Russian Federation.
 These questions take on special significance given the alleged Russian role in interfering in the 2016 presidential election.
 By now, two possible criminal charges could be lodged against Flynn, both related to Russia.
 The first is that he took money from the Russian government, a violation of the Emoluments Clause of the Constitution.
 The other is that he called the Russian Embassy on Christmas Day last year and discussed the sanctions imposed on that country by President Obama over the hacking of the RNC and DNC during the election.
 Such a conversation would be a violation of the Logan Act.

 The Washington Post reports that conversations with no less than nine intelligence officials confirm that Flynn did talk with Russian Ambassador Sergey Kislyak about Obama’s sanctions on the Russian Federation.
-Flynn apparently urged the Russians not to be too upset about the new sanctions suggesting that the Trump administration would revisit them.
+Flynn apparently urged the Russians not to be too upset about the new sanctions, suggesting that the Trump administration would revisit them.
 Flynn at the time was not in any government office and had no right to negotiate with a foreign power, an act prohibited to civilians by the Logan Act.
 Flynn must have known that the Russian ambassador’s telephone is under NSA surveillance and so it is weird to the extreme that he would risk breaking the law in public, so to speak.

 It is bad enough that Flynn may have committed this breach of the law.
 On top of that, when questioned about these allegations he lied and said he had not discussed sanctions with Kislyak.
 He not only lied himself but he told Vice President Mike Pence this lie and so arranged for Pence to go on television and repeat Flynn’s lie.
 Flynn wasn’t under oath, so I suppose this is just a lie and not perjury.
 But surely lying to your boss and embarrassing him would be a firing offense?